 ‹ Go back to news

 The end of the summer has become over the years the most anticipated moment in the life of the company.
-Textkernel just organised its fourth “Innovation Week”; an internal event where colleagues from different teams gathered for 5 days to work on an innovative project of their choice.
+Textkernel just organised its fourth “Innovation Week”, an internal event where colleagues from different departments teamed-up during 5 days to work on an innovative project of their choice.

 Innovating in a friendly and relaxed atmosphere